aspects19/weather-app/CONTRIBUTING.md

 First off, thank you for considering contributing to this project! 🙏

-Whether you’re fixing a bug, adding a new feature, or improving the documentation, all contributions are **welcome**.
+Whether you’re fixing a bug, adding a new feature, or improving the documentation, all contributions are **welcome**. <br>
+Designs contributions are also welcome as most resources in this project are svg based.

 ## How to Contribute